Mid Autumn Festival Astrology – Moongazing & Mythology…

 This creature features prominently in this Chinese festival.

-A Buddhist legend says the rabbit was put on the Moon to reward him after performing a deed of self-sacrifice, and in the Japanese tradition, the rabbit in the Moon is making mochi (sticky rice cakes) with a hammer and mortar; you’ll therefore see lots of depictions of rabbits eating or making mochi at Tsukimi.
+A Buddhist legend says the rabbit was put on the Moon to reward him after performing a deed of self-sacrifice.
+In the Japanese tradition, the rabbit in the Moon is making mochi (sticky rice cakes) with a hammer and mortar.
+You” see depictions of rabbits eating or making mochi at Tsukimi.

 Mid-Autumn Ritual – Create An Alter…